ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 =============

-If you would like to contribute to the main Ansible repository by by adding a new feature or fixing a bug, `create a fork <https://help.github.com/articles/fork-a-repo/>`_ of the Ansible repository and develop against a new feature branch using the ``devel`` branch as a starting point.
+If you would like to contribute to the main Ansible repository by adding a new feature or fixing a bug, `create a fork <https://help.github.com/articles/fork-a-repo/>`_ of the Ansible repository and develop against a new feature branch using the ``devel`` branch as a starting point.